 There are few things as fascinating in interior decorating as watching rough materials such as wood, metal and concrete being used in creating graceful design elements.
-The transition from coarse to beautiful is the best metaphor for the imaginative power that can transform the most unlikely materials into gorgeous functional or decorative items.
+The transition from coarse to exquisite is the best metaphor for the imaginative power that can transform the most unlikely materials into gorgeous functional or decorative items, including beautiful light fixtures.

 Here is Cumulus, the light fixture designed by Sam van Gurp, that gives the concept of light dimming a new twist.
 The lamp is made of three metal cage-shaped caps that cause the progressive dimming of light when sliding over each other.

 When it comes do designing light fixtures, concrete is a surprising yet effective material.
 The rough texture of the concrete offers a fitting contrast to the immaterial nature of light.
 This concrete table lamp combines a modern tilted geometric shape with the industrial vibe of the steel mesh lampshade and concrete base.